 Note: We must have a signed written request.
-Requests received by fax must include a phone number where you can be reached that day for possible call back confirmation of wire request.
+If sending request by fax, we will verify by calling the phone number listed on the account for possible call back confirmation of wire request.

 First National Bank’s ABA routing number is 114904953.